clumio-code/Python-Lambdas/Mass-VM-Recovery/README.md

 Summary:
 ---------

-This Lamda app provides automated recovery of VMware Virtual Machines for the Clumio platform
+This Lambda app provides automated recovery of VMware Virtual Machines for the Clumio platform

 -------
 Instructions: